International Postgraduate students

 The only official letter confirming your offer of a place to undertake a postgraduate programme of study is that issued by the Admissions and Access Service.

 An offer of admission does not constitute an offer of money to fund your studies.
-If you are not in receipt of financial support you should ensure that you are fully aware of the financial commitments and that you have the necessary resources to cover the cost of fees and maintenance for the duration of your studies.
+If you are not in receipt of financial support you should ensure that you are fully aware of the financial commitments and that you have the necessary resources to cover the cost of fees and maintenance for the duration of your studies > Money Matters

 All students must agree to conform to the Statutes of the University:

-‘We, the students of Queen’s University Belfast, on admission do hereby promise that we will conform to the Statutes of the University and to all regulations, rules and orders from time to time made by the authorities of the University for the proper conduct of its business and due maintenance of discipline.
-That we will refrain from words or acts prejudicial thereto or from any conduct or activity which conflicts with the University’s policies on Equality of Opportunity (including harassment on the grounds of religious belief, political opinion, race, gender, colour, ethnic origin, sexual orientation or disability).
-That we will refrain from injury to the property of the University.
-That we will be true and faithful members of the University and will endeavour to promote its interests and studies and will not engage in any conduct liable to bring the University into disrepute.’
+‘We, the students of Queen’s University Belfast, on admission do hereby promise that we will conform to the Statutes of the University and to all regulations, rules and orders from time to time made by the authorities of the University for the proper conduct of its business and due maintenance of discipline, that we will refrain from words or acts prejudicial thereto or from any conduct or activity which conflicts with the University’s policies on Equality and Diversity, and Student Anti-Bullying and Harassment (including harassment on the grounds of religious belief, political opinion, race, gender, colour, ethnic origin, sexual orientation or disability), that we will refrain from injury to the property of the University and will endeavour to promote its interests and studies and will not engage in any conduct liable to bring the University into disrepute.’

 Prospective students should be aware of this obligation before deciding to accept the offer of a place.

-If you do not provide this information your application cannot proceed to the next stage of the admissions cycle and more importantly, it will not be possible to send you the appropriate letters to support your student visa application.
+If you do not provide this information your application cannot proceed to the next stage of the admissions cycle and more importantly, it will not be possible to send you the appropriate letters to support your student visa application > Immigration/Visa Procedures

-If your offer is conditional upon the completion of an approved English Language test, please note that for immigration (visa) purposes, you will be required to obtain the following minimum scores in each element of the test:
+If your offer is conditional upon the completion of an approved English Language test, please note that for immigration (visa) purposes, you will be required to obtain the following minimum scores in each element of the test (taken within the past two years):

 An overall score of 6.0 or 6.5 or 7.0 (depending on course requirement) with a minimum score of 5.5 in each element

-INTO Queen’s University Belfast offers a wide range of English language courses designed specifically for international students.
+INTO Queen’s University Belfast offers a wide range of English language courses designed specifically for international students > Supporting your Studies.

 Note – you will be required to bring original documentary evidence of your degree qualification(s) (and a certified English translation, where applicable) to registration in September.
 Documentary evidence of English Language qualifications (if appropriate) will also be required at registration.

-To accept or decline an offer of a place, you should reply online following the links through the Postgraduate Applicant Portal – https://dap.qub.ac.uk/portal/ This should be completed as soon as possible and no later than 14 days from receipt of your offer letter.
+To accept or decline an offer of a place, you should reply online following the links through the Postgraduate Applicant Portal.
+This should be completed as soon as possible, ideally within 14 days from receipt of your offer letter.

 If you have applied and been offered a place on more than one course/programme of study, you must indicate whether you wish to accept or decline the offer against each course/programme.